-In accordance with BIR’s tax advisory, percentage taxes shall now be processed quarterly using BIR Form 2551Q (Quarterly Percentage Tax Return).
-An updated version of the form also comes with additional ATCs (Alphanumeric Tax Code) such as PT010, PT040 and many others, in relation to the provisions of the TRAIN Law (Tax Reform for Acceleration and Inclusion).
+Per BIR’s tax advisory, percentage taxes shall now be processed quarterly using BIR Form 2551Q (Quarterly Percentage Tax Return).
+An updated version of the form also comes with additional ATCs (Alphanumeric Tax Code) such as PT010, PT040, and many others, with the provisions of the TRAIN Law (Tax Reform for Acceleration and Inclusion).

 When to File BIR Form 2551Q?

-As per tax deadlines, Quarterly Percentage Taxes shall be filed every 25th day after the taxable quarter.
+As per tax deadlines, Quarterly Percentage Taxes shall be filed on or before the 25th day after the taxable quarter.

 Penalties for the failure of filing BIR form 2551Q?